 - Don Rucker, MD, National Coordinator for Health Information Technology (ONC), HHS

 - Vivian Lee, MD, PhD, President of Health Platforms, Verily

 Three key themes emerged from the multiple discussions during the summit:

 - Leveraging partnerships for success

-The Top of Mind 2019 Summit jumped off from original research conducted by The Health Management Academy for the CCM.
+The Top of Mind 2019 Summit agenda was based on original research conducted by The Health Management Academy for the CCM.

 The research asks health system leaders to look ahead to the challenges and opportunities of the coming year and synthesizes the survey research to determine three priority areas for health IT.

 For 2019, the research found that health systems are increasing their spending to defend against cyberattacks, expressing optimism about reimbursement for telehealth services, and feeling anxiety about Apple, Amazon and Google entering the health care space.